hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added the anti-spam check for the Divi Builder Contact form.
 * Added the anti-spam check for the CoBlocks form.
 * Added the anti-spam check for the Kadence form.
+* Added the anti-spam check for the Kadence Advanced form.
 * Added the anti-spam check for the Quform form.
 * Added the anti-spam check for the Spectra form.
 * Fixed PHP 8.1 deprecated error.